rodrigomelo9/verifying-foss-hdl-synthesizers/xilinx/README.md

-Here, synthesizable examples for ISE and Vivado, provided by Xilinx, are downloaded, unzipped, patched (in some cases), filtered (some files with problems or duplicated are removed from the list) and synthesized with Yosys, ISE and Vivado.
+Here, synthesizable examples for ISE and Vivado, provided by Xilinx, are downloaded, unzipped, patched (in some cases), filtered (some files with problems or duplicated are removed from the list) and synthesized/implemented with Yosys, ISE and Vivado.

 ## Instructions